 We have a long history of inspiring people to give generously to the work we carry out.
-These bequests laid foundation blocks in what we know as Wesley Mission today
+These gifts in Wills have helped lay the foundation blocks in what we know as Wesley Mission today

 Whether through small donations or leaving a substantial legacy, many of those who have been part of the Wesley Mission family in one way or another have felt compelled to serve the broader community through giving to us.